makersacademy/chitter-challenge/README.md

 2. Write and pass tests for user sign-up.
 3. Write and pass tests for user log-in.
 4. Write and pass tests for user log-out.
+5. Realised that user sign-up needs to include a unique username.
+5. Write and pass tests for posting a peep.